Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

 This conjecture has been proved in some cases: when $K = \mathbb{Q}$ it follows from the modularity theorem, proved first by Wiles \cite{Wilesmodularity} for semi-stable elliptic curves.
-More recent works established the modularity of elliptic curves over $K$ in the case where $K$ is a real quadratic field \cite{Freitasmodularity}, a cubic field \cite{Derickxmodularitycubicfields} or quartic field \cite{box2021ellipticcurvestotallyreal}.
+More recent works established the modularity of elliptic curves over $K$ in the case where $K$ is a real quadratic field (see \cite{Freitasmodularity}), a totally real cubic field (see \cite{Derickxmodularitycubicfields}) or totally real quartic field not containing $\sqrt{5}$ (see \cite{box2021ellipticcurvestotallyreal}).
 In our context, the Hasse-Weil conjecture provides the analytic continuation of the function $L_{E}(s)$ and the functional equation with $w =\pm1$.
 The other axioms defining an analytic $L$-function can be proved using the definition of $L_{E}(s)$ and the Weil bound, as for the case $K=\mathbb{Q}$.
 The explicit formulas should then be applicable to the $L$-function of any elliptic curve defined over a number field, leading to a generalization of the formula for elliptic curves over $\mathbb{Q}$.